-Call to Action: Go to compeerbuffalo.org to find out how you can be more involved by donating or volunteering!
+Call to Action: go to comperbuffalo.org to find out how you can be involved by donating, volunteering, or hosting/attending one of our mental health education opportunities!

 We've created graphics you can use on your social media throughout the month of May.
 When posting about mental health, please utilize them!
+You can find the graphics on our website at compeerbuffalo.org